Internet Sales Tax Passes Senate! This effects you! Please read. Thank you!

 On your 3 ways, 4 ways, 5 ways, and some other fittings, you show "furniture grade" and plumbing grade fittings.
 What is the difference?

 • Primary difference is that furniture grade fittings have UV protection in the plastic to keep them from turning yellow in the sun.
 Also furniture grade fittings are not approved for use in plumbing projects for water or sewer or any other application that would normally be inspected by a city or county building inspector.
 They do not have an NSF or IAMPO certification.
 Plumbing grade fittings have very little UV protection, so they will turn yellowish after some time in the sun.
 If you are using UV rated fittings with UV rated pipe, you don't have to paint the structure or worry about the sun damage.
 If you are using plumbing fittings and/or plumbing pipe, and it's going to be exposed to the sun, you should paint or wrap the fittings in pvc pipe wrapping tape to protect them.
-You can freely mix and match furniture grade fittings without any problems.
+As long as you understand these limitations you can freely mix and match furniture grade and plumbing grade fittings without any problems.

 How do I know what tubing or hose to buy?